arangodb-helper/arangodb/docs/Manual/Programs/Starter/Options.md

 - `--sync.start-master=bool`

-Should an ArangoSync master instance be started (only relevant when starter.sync is enabled, defaults to `true`)
+Should an ArangoSync master instance be started (only relevant when _Starter_.sync is enabled, defaults to `true`)

 - `--sync.start-worker=bool`

-Should an ArangoSync worker instance be started (only relevant when starter.sync is enabled, defaults to `true`)
+Should an ArangoSync worker instance be started (only relevant when _Starter_.sync is enabled, defaults to `true`)

 - `--sync.monitoring.token=<token>`